-The iPhone 6s and iPhone 6s Plus have made the move to iOS 12.2 and Apple’s latest update could have a big impact on your device’s performance.
+The iPhone 6s and iPhone 6s Plus have moved to iOS 12.3.1 and Apple’s latest update could have a big impact on your device’s performance.

-Apple’s released a new version of iOS 12 and the iOS 12.2 update comes with a long list of changes including brand new features and enhancements.
+Apple’s released a new version of iOS 12 and the company’s iOS 12.3.1 update comes with a short list of changes.

-While many iPhone 6s users are having a great experience on iOS 12.2, others are running into problems.
+While many iPhone 6s users are having a great experience on iOS 12.3.1, others are running into problems.
 Some of the issues are small bugs, others are impacting performance.
-You can’t predict problems so you’ll want to be careful.
+You can’t predict problems the problems you’ll encounter so you’ll want to be careful.

-If you’re moving up from iOS 12.1.4, you get the shortest list of changes.
-If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 12.2 update will be much bigger.
-The features and fixes from the updates you skipped are baked into your version of the update.
+If you’re moving up from iOS 12.3, you get the shortest list of changes.
+If you’re running an older version of iOS on your iPhone 6s or iPhone 6s Plus, your iOS 12.3.1 update will be much bigger.
+That’s because the features and fixes from the updates you skipped are baked into your version of the update.

-We've only been using the iOS 12.2 update for an extended period of time now and the update is working out nicely on the iPhone 6s.
+We've been using the iOS 12.3.1 update for several days now and the update is still running smoothly on our iPhone 6s models.

-Overall, iOS 12.2 feels just as fast as iOS 12.1.4.
-Apps open up quickly, sharing options still open much faster than they did on iOS 11, and multitasking is still fast and fluid.
+Overall, iOS 12.3.1 feels as fast as iOS 12.3 did.
+Apps open up quickly, sharing options still open much faster than they did on iOS 11, and multitasking is fast and fluid.

 Battery life seems normal right now and we haven't run into any significant issues with Wi-Fi or Bluetooth connectivity.
 We haven't noticed any major issues with our core applications either.

 At this stage, iOS 12.3.1 is performing quite well and given what's on board, we recommend it for most iPhone 6s users.